 Amgen (AMGN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the world's largest biotech drugmaker had gained 4.54% over the past month, outpacing the Medical sector's loss of 3.21% and the S&P 500's loss of 1.22% in that time.
+Coming into today, shares of the world's largest biotech drugmaker had gained 3.61% in the past month.
+In that same time, the Medical sector lost 1.39%, while the S&P 500 lost 0.61%.

-AMGN will be looking to display strength as it nears its next earnings release, which is expected to be October 29, 2019.
-On that day, AMGN is projected to report earnings of $3.47 per share, which would represent a year-over-year decline of 5.96%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.64 billion, down 4.41% from the year-ago period.
+Investors will be hoping for strength from AMGN as it approaches its next earnings release, which is expected to be October 29, 2019.
+The company is expected to report EPS of $3.50, down 5.15% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.66 billion, down 4.11% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $14.31 per share and revenue of $22.81 billion, which would represent changes of -0.63% and -3.94%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $14.33 per share and revenue of $22.83 billion.
+These totals would mark changes of -0.49% and -3.88%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
-AMGN is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.24% higher.
+AMGN is currently a Zacks Rank #3 (Hold).

-In terms of valuation, AMGN is currently trading at a Forward P/E ratio of 14.18.
-For comparison, its industry has an average Forward P/E of 27.57, which means AMGN is trading at a discount to the group.
+Looking at its valuation, AMGN is holding a Forward P/E ratio of 14.15.
+This represents a discount compared to its industry's average Forward P/E of 27.7.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.